TheJelmega/prog-lang/design/README.md

 Both the size and alignment of the signed integers are defined by their bit-width.

-All but `i128` are generally representable in a CPU register and have native instructions, if there are no native instruction, the program falls back to 'emulating' these types.
+All but `i128` are generally representable in a CPU register and have native instructions, if any type does not have native instructions, the program will fall back to 'emulating' these types.

 In addition to the above types, there is also another signed type: `isize`.
 `isize` is an unsigned type with the size of a machine-register.
+Most commonly, this means that `usize` will be 32-bits on a 32-bit machine, and 64-bits on a 64-bit machine.

+> _Note_: Xenon makes no guarantee on the size of `isize` and the programmer will therefore require explicit care when using this type.

 #### Floating-point types